Home Compare BDX vs TDY

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-On growth, the clearer edge sits with Teledyne Technologies Incorporated, while the overall score remains tighter and points the other way.
+On growth, the clearer edge sits with Teledyne Technologies Incorporated, while the broader score remains level.

 Trajectory Similarity